by Texas Homesteader ~

 Why not give ‘er a try?
 If this works we may be able to kiss store-bought tortillas goodbye forever!
 Stand by, Houston….

 There are a couple of things I don’t like about our commercially-purchased tortillas.
-First it’s the constant addition of plastic brought into the house.
+First it’s the fact that they’re wrapped in plastic.
+I’m pushing back against the constant addition of plastic trash brought into the house.

-Now I’m careful to make sure I reuse those bags before trashing them, but I’m not able to recycle them so eventually into the trash they have to go.
+Of course I’m careful to make sure I reuse those bags before trashing them, but I’m not able to recycle them.
+So eventually into the trash they must go.

 I’ve been on a battle to reduce the amount of plastic (or any kind of trash really) that comes into/leaves this house.
 But our frequent tortilla purchases have brought in these little plastic bags time & time again.